axesup/combate/Dev-Setup:-Mac.md

 1. Make sure the database is running on your computer.
 1. Uncompress the file with `tar xzvf [filename]`).
 1. Run `mongorestore --drop [path to dump]` if mongorestore is in your path.
-If mongorestore is not in your path, run `[path to CodeCombat folder]/bin/mongo/mongorestore --drop [path to dump]`.
+If mongorestore is not in your path, run `[path to where you downloaded MongoDB]/mongorestore --drop [path to dump]`.

 When downloading a new dump to keep the database up-to-date, use `mongorestore --drop [path to dump]` to clear out all old data (including any local data you have created) and replace with just the new data.